-SIGCSE'25 Affiliated Event: Building interactivity into Dive into Systems
+SIGCSE'25 Affiliated Event: Collaboratively Developing Dynamic and Interactive Materials for Dive into Systems

 -